tamanna-jr/AI_assistant/README.md

 This project demonstrates the design and implementation of a structured conversational system in C, combining personality, memory, and interaction to create a functional and extensible chatbot.

----

-## Resume Line

-Developed a console-based AI chatbot in C featuring personality-driven responses and persistent memory using file handling, enabling interactive and stateful user communication.